Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Acknowledgments

 \section{Acknowledgments}

-We thank the Helmholtz-Zentrum Berlin für Materialien und Energie for the allocation of synchrotron radiation beamtime.
-F. R. acknowledges financial support by the German Research Foundation via Project No. SPP2137/RA 3570.
+We thank the Helmholtz-Zentrum Berlin für Materialien und Energie for the allocation of synchrotron radiation beamtime (Proposal No. 212-10386).
+The authors acknowledge financial support by the German Federal Ministry for Education and Research (BMBF project No. 05K19W061).
+F.R. acknowledges financial support by the German Research Foundation via Project No. SPP2137/RA 3570.
 We acknowledge the use of the Physical properties laboratory, which is part of the CoreLab "Quantum Materials" operated by HZB.
-F. R. acknowledges insightful information provided by Dr. Eugen Weschke on the UE46 undulator operation.
+F.R. acknowledges insightful information provided by Dr. Eugen Weschke on the UE46 undulator operation.